JiradaWi/sarmsui/README.md

 - Scrolling down will activate "back to top" button at the bottom right of the page.
 Click to navigate back to top.
 - All nav bar are fixed.
 - All datable are Bootstrap datable.
 The document can be found here >> https://datatables.net/examples/styling/bootstrap4
+- All date input was changed from boring input to Bootstrap date picker.
+With this date picker, the result will be the same in every browser.

 ## First page: index.html >> https://jiradawi.github.io/sarmsui/
 - Showing notifications on the top.
 Using animation to catch user eyes.